-Communication, storage and computing infrastructures are the foundation of the digital services on which our societies now rely.
-The scientific and technical challenges of Infrastructure as a service are related to the control of complex, dynamic, heterogeneous and interconnected systems, but also to the ability to process data and extract information that allows the development of new uses and services, using the advances made in artificial intelligence.
+Our societies currently rely on digital services built around communications, storage and computing infrastructures.
+The scientific and technical challenges of Infrastructure as a service are related to the control of complex, dynamic, heterogeneous and interconnected systems, but also to the ability to process data and extract information.
+Such challenges will enable the development of new uses and services, from the advances made in artificial intelligence.
 The simultaneous design of new services and communicating objects is at the heart of the industrial and societal revolution which we are witnessing and experiencing.

-Our Engineering students have to be able to meet all the challenges associated with the massive entrance of digital technology in the business world.
+Our Engineering students must be able to meet all the challenges associated with the massive entrance of digital technology into the business world.

 Additional training through research

-Students wishing to further develop their skills also have the opportunity to enroll in the 2nd and 3rd years in the Master of Computer Science in order to benefit from additional training through research.
+Students wishing to further develop their skills also have the opportunity to join the Master of Computer Science during their 2nd and 3rd years in order to benefit from additional training through research.
 They will work alongside Researchers at the ICube research institute and more particularly with research teams in Networks, Electronics, Robotics, Data Science , and Complex Systems.

-Télécom Physique Strasbourg provides several labs dedicated to computer and network training with state-of-the-art equipment and software.
-Two training labs have also been set up for the design of communicating objects and for the production of models to reproduce complex communication architectures.
+Télécom Physique Strasbourg provides students with several labs dedicated to computer and network training with state-of-the-art equipment and software.
+Two training labs have also been set up for the design of communicating objects and for the production of models that reproduce complex communication architectures.

-The training provides the means to respond to the challenges of a connected world, of massive data and of artificial intelligence.
-The main job-creating sector in France but also abroad comprises IT and telecommunications activities.
-Our future Engineers work for diverse industries such as telecommunications, energy, transport, smart cities, the factory of the future, personal services and the medical world.
+The training program provides the means to respond to the challenges of a connected world, of massive data and of artificial intelligence.
+The main job-creating sector in France and abroad comprises IT and telecommunications activities.
+Our future Engineers work for diverse industries such as telecommunications, energy, transport, smart cities, the factory of the future, personal and medical services.